 In ancient Greece, unicorns were not so much mythology, but a part of natural history.
 The ancient Greeks believed that unicorns truly lived in India.

 A Greek historian Ctesias, who lived around 400 BCE, describes an Indian wild ass size of a horse.
 According to him, this wild ass was white and it had a purple head and blue eyes.
 It also had a horn, which was 28 inches or 70 centimeters long.

-Read more about the origin of the unicorn myth on this post.
+Read more about the origin of the unicorn myth in this post.

 The Siberian Unicorn Was a Real Animal, But It Went Extinct

 In the Ice Age, when the mammoths still roamed the Earth, alongside early humans and Neanderthals another peculiar prehistoric animal existed as well.

-This animal was Elasmotherium sibericum, Siberian Unicorn.
+This animal was Elasmotherium Sibericum, the Siberian Unicorn.
 Elasmotherium is believed to have existed until up to 35 000 years ago.
-These gigantic animals weighted around 3500 kilograms (around 7700 lb).
+These gigantic animals weighed around 3500 kilograms (around 7700 lb).

 The Siberian unicorn was one of the known species of the large prehistoric rhinoceros.
 It was hairy, just like another well-known rhinoceros that existed in the ice age, the woolly rhino.